Rutuja1193/Data-Visualization-K25054456/README.md

 An interactive data visualization dashboard built with D3.js (v7), analysing Summer Olympic Games performance from 1960 to 2020.

-## Overview

-This dashboard was built as coursework for **7CCSMSDV Introduction to Data Visualization** at King's College London (Summer 2026).

 It answers two research questions:
 - **Q1** — How have nation gold medal rankings evolved across Summer Olympic editions from 1960 to 2020?
 - **Q2** — Does hosting the Olympic Games confer a measurable advantage in gold medal performance?